mcleodchris/mcleodchris/README.md

 * 🌍  I'm based in Scotland.
 * 🚀  I'm currently working on [my blog](http://chrismcleod.dev/) and related tools, mostly.
-* 🧠  I'm learning Angular, Azure, and a little bit of AI.
+* 🧠  I'm learning ATproto, Azure, and a little bit of AI.

 ### Skills